The broken promise of PRDs, specs, and get shit done

 Instead, observations and problem-solving lead one to understand reality as it is today and how it can be structurally transformed in a reliable way with research and development.
 A specification merely documents the combination of its desired end state and approximately the bounds of how it should be achieved through applied knowledge and constraints found through observation, research, and development.

 "How would you do it?" — a plan — is quite different from "How did you do it?" — a specification.
+I use "specification" in the sense that IETF RFCs over the last decade are mostly on documenting things that already work for interoperability.
+The hard parts of figuring out what works in reality has already been performed.

 For anyone that's done project management, development, and implementation, we all know that plans only exist to document context in one place so that stake-holders can confirm it is aligned with their vision, the resources that will be spent is acceptable, and the facts and constraints of the world around its future implementation are grounded.
 Even with all that preparation, a plan is speculative.